Deformable Cluster Manipulation via Whole-Arm Policy Learning: RELATED WORK

-Among deformables, interacting with plant structures is substantially harder owing to the non-uniformity in geometry, dynamics, and visual features. \cite{yao2024safe} proposes a method to gently grasp and move a leaf aside to estimate the pose of hidden fruits.
-On the other hand, \cite{zhang2023push} pushes away multiple leaves simultaneously with the end-effector to reveal the space behind them using large amounts of real-world data.
+Among deformables, plant interaction is substantially harder owing to the non-uniformity in geometry, dynamics, and visual features.
+While \cite{yao2024safe} gently moves a leaf aside to estimate hidden fruit pose, \cite{zhang2023push} clears multiple leaves simultaneously with the end-effector using large quantities of real-world data.
 Both works assume soft leafy resistance, which is typically addressed in farms with simpler tricks, such as blowing compressed air \cite{yamamoto2014development} to separate leaves and fruits.
-From a learning perspective, \cite{yandun2021reaching} and \cite{subedi2025find} employ vision-based RL for reaching vine pruning locations and for exposing fruits, respectively; however, both assume known plant topology while focusing on the end-effector motion.
-In comparison, our approach is designed to accommodate stiff resistance from multiple branches, uses the whole arm to maximise applied torques, and is trained in simulation without any digital twins, plant mesh similarity, or real-world data.
+From a learning perspective, \cite{yandun2021reaching} and \cite{subedi2025find} employ vision-based RL for reaching vine pruning locations and for exposing fruits, respectively; however, both assume known plant topology while focusing on the end-effector.
+In comparison, our approach accommodates stiff resistance from multiple branches, uses the whole arm to maximise applied torques, and is trained in simulation without digital twins, plant mesh similarity, or real-world data.
 Finally, none of the aforementioned works are designed for the hybrid rigid-deformable problem of power line clearance.